luncheon/isaaccss/README.md

-# ISaaC: Inline Style as a Class
+# isaaccss: Inline Style as a Class CSS

 A CSS class DSL like inline styles.